HSP-Studios/Auto-Unzip/README.md

 ## Notes
 * Polling was chosen over filesystem events to minimize dependencies; swap in `watchdog` easily if desired.
-* Progress for ZIP/7Z is approximate (based on file count for 7z, file sizes for zip).
+* Progress for ZIP/ZIPX/7Z is approximate (based on file count for 7z, file sizes for zip/zipx).
 * Multiple rapid console prints approximate a progress bar.

 ## License